-When you already have a health problem before buying travel insurance, travel insurance companies call this a pre-existing condition.
+When you already have a health problem before buying travel insurance, travel insurance providers call this a pre-existing condition.

-You need to tell the insurer about the health of someone close to you if it may affect your trip.
-For example, if your partner or relative has cancer, there is a risk your trip may have to be cancelled or cut short because of their health.
+You need to tell the insurance provider if someone else’s health may affect your trip – for example, if your partner, relative or friend has cancer.
+This applies to someone travelling with you or someone at home.
+This is because there is a risk that your trip may have to be cancelled or cut short because of their health.